sgsaenger/vipster/roadmap.md

   - [ ] Export to Povray
 - [ ] Bond setting has to be faster
   - [ ] Move to fortran code
-  - [ ] Reevaluate when calculation needs to happen
+  - [ ] Threads to improve responsiveness
 - [ ] Improve orthogonal projection
   - [x] display without zooming first
   - [ ] make it zoom on the same scale as perspective projection